 Let me explain why software developers need to be good communicators.
-Although it may appear self-evident, it will have a significant impact on your career.
-I know this because I’ve been there and learned the hard way.
-As a team leader, your communication skills will come in handy throughout your job interview, progress, and appraisal.
-You don't want to put yourself at a competitive disadvantage in your job, and there are a few other situations where good communication skills are required:
+Although it may seem self-evident, this skill will significantly impact your career.
+I say this from personal experience, having learned the hard way.
+As a team leader, your communication skills are essential during job interviews, progress reviews, and appraisals.
+You don't want to place yourself at a competitive disadvantage.
+There are numerous situations where good communication skills are critical, including:

 How to Conduct a Good Demo: When designing and building a product, you must regularly demonstrate completed work to your team and key stakeholders.
 In Agile software development, sprint demos are integral to every iteration.
 Regardless of the product you’re building—be it an app, a website, or even a physical item—well-executed demos improve cross-team collaboration, build trust with stakeholders, boost team morale, and allow the team to adapt based on feedback and change.
 This is true even for more challenging subjects like APIs and back-end services.

 Working in Cross-Functional Teams: We help organizations build products and services that meet the rapidly changing demands of their industries.
 Regular product demos are essential for our cross-functional teams, client product owners, engineers, and designers to communicate effectively, celebrate progress, and deliver value quickly.

 In this chapter, I've gathered insights on why demos are important, along with tips for running great ones.